 Choose the Region

-Pick a region known for its diverse varietals, such as Piedmont, which is famous for Barolo, Barbaresco, Barbera, Dolcetto, and Moscato.
+Pick a region known for its diverse varietals.
+For example, Piedmont produces Barolo, Barbaresco, Barbera, Dolcetto, and Moscato.

 Source the Wines